ovh/docs/pages/platform/metrics/use-tsql/guide.en-gb.md

 #### Equality operators

-The following TSQL methods can be used to apply equality operators on metrics:
+The following TSL methods can be used to apply equality operators on metrics:

 * The **equal** operator.
 Only values that are stricly equals to **equal parameter** are kept, example: _.equal(2)_
 * The **notEqual** operator.
 Only values that are not equals to **notEqual parameter** are kept, example: _.notEqual(2)_